• Compliance

 Incorporate “Real-Life” Examples

 Many faculty believe they would never sexually harass a colleague or subordinate and may consider the training an academic exercise, perhaps a waste of time.
-Including actual harassment situations, such as the claims examples in UE’s Workplace Harassment: A Review of Sexual Harassment and Assault Claims or recent high-profile matters covered in the press, can effectively convey the risk.
+Including actual harassment situations, such as claims examples or recent high-profile matters covered in the press, can effectively convey the risk.

 Include Illustrations of Appropriate and Inappropriate Topics or Language